Market Profile & Volume Profile

 NinjaTrader Chart

-Real MNQ 80% Rule — March 18 opens above VAH, re-enters value, and travels all the way through to the VAL and beyond
+Real MNQ 80% Rule — April 10 RTH opens outside value above VAH, re-enters value, and travels all the way through to the VAL and beyond

-Real MNQ 80% Rule — March 18 opens above VAH, re-enters value, and travels all the way through to the VAL and beyond
+Real MNQ 80% Rule — April 10 RTH opens outside value above VAH, re-enters value, and travels all the way through to the VAL and beyond

-This is the same March 17-18 sequence we saw in the poor highs and poor lows section — the 80% RuleDefinitionIf price opens outside the Value Area but re-enters it, ~80% chance it travels to the other side. and the poor lowDefinitionProfile low with multiple TPOs but no single-print tail.
-Auction incomplete — price tends to revisit. retest worked together.
-When multiple profile signals align, the trade has the highest conviction.
+When price opens outside value and re-enters, the 80% RuleDefinitionIf price opens outside the Value Area but re-enters it, ~80% chance it travels to the other side. says it will travel to the other side.
+When multiple profile signals align — the failed breakout, the re-entry, and a poor lowDefinitionProfile low with multiple TPOs but no single-print tail.
+Auction incomplete — price tends to revisit. below — the trade has the highest conviction.

 IB Extension Trades